Ungrounded vs. grounded thermocouples

 • Less accurate reading.

 Congratulations!
-You have learned what's the difference between the ungrounded and grounded thermocouples.
+You have learned the difference between Ungrounded and Grounded Thermocouples.

 Your opinion matters.
-If you have further questions, feedback, or concerns, please feel free to reach out by submitting a support ticket directly from support.cropster.com
+If you have further questions, feedback, or concerns, please submit a support ticket directly from support.cropster.com